unorderly/reorderable/README.md

 ![An animated recording of the Vis app, where the user selects the "Reorder Blocks" option and then proceeds to drag blocks from the planned workout around, rearranging their order.](/Documentation/visdemo.gif)

-This pacakge contains a `ReorderableVStack` and a `ReorderableHStack`.
+This package contains a `ReorderableVStack` and a `ReorderableHStack`.

 ## Features